Seirdy/seirdy.one/content/posts/website-best-practices.md

 Chris also describes the importance of visited link colors in <cite>[RealBlogUsability](https://utcc.utoronto.ca/~cks/space/blog/web/RealBlogUsability)</cite>.

+### Color overrides and accessibility

+Even if you set custom colors, ensure that the page is compatible with color overrides: elements shouldn't be distinguished solely by foreground and background color.
+[Technique C25](https://www.w3.org/WAI/WCAG22/Techniques/css/C25) for the <cite>Web Content Accessibility Guidelines (<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>) 2.2</cite> describes how doing so can meet the WCAG 2.2's [Success Criterion 1.4.8](https://www.w3.org/WAI/WCAG22/Understanding/visual-presentation).
+Specifically, it describes using default colors in combination with visible borders.
+The latter helps distinguish elements from surrounding content without relying on a custom color palette.

+This page's [canonical location](https://seirdy.one/2020/11/23/website-best-practices.html) is an example application of Technique C25 (and the related [Technique G148](https://www.w3.org/WAI/WCAG22/Techniques/general/G148)).
+It only uses non-default colors when a user agent requests a dark color scheme (using the `prefers-color-scheme` CSS media query; see the next subsection) and for lightening borders.
+Any image with a solid background may match the page background; to ensure that their dimensions are clear, I surrounded them with borders.
+I included horizontal lines further down to break up next/prev post navigation as well as separate footers, since these elements lack heading-based delineation.
+When overriding color schemes or disabling CSS altogether, the page layout remains clear.

+The aforementioned techniques ensure a clear page layout independently of color scheme.

 ### Dark themes

 If you do explicitly set colors, please also include a dark theme using a media query: `@media (prefers-color-scheme: dark)`.
 For more info, read the relevant docs [on MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme)

 When setting colors, especially with a dark background, I recommend checking your page's contrast using <abbr title="Advanced Perceptual Contrast Algorithm">APCA</abbr> values.
 You can do so in an [online checker](https://uglyduck.ca/lazy-dev-dark-mode/) or Chromium's developer tools (you might have to enable them in a menu for experimental preferences).
 Blue and purple links on a black background have much worse perceptual contrast than yellow or green links.
 Also, remember that the darker the background, the less battery your website will require devices with OLED screens.

+Note that the APCA isn't fully mature as of early 2022.
+Until version 3.0 of the WCAG is ready, pages should also conform to the contrast ratios described in the WCAG 2.2's success criterions  1.4.3 (Contrast: Minimum, level AA) or 1.4.6 (Contrast: Enhanced, level AAA).

-CSS filters such as `invert` are quite expensive to run, so they should be used sparingly.
+CSS filters such as `invert` are expensive to run, so use them sparingly.
 Simply inverting your page's colors to provide a dark theme could slow it down or cause a user's fans to spin.

 Image optimization
 ------------------